Gerald W. Abrams: Career

-Abrams formed his own company, Cypress Point Productions, in 1978.
+In 1978, Abrams formed his own company, Cypress Point Productions after breaking up with The Jozak Company.
 Through Cypress Point, he executive produced Letters From Frank, starring Art Carney and introducing Michael J. Fox, The Gift, starring Glenn Ford and Julie Harris, Act Of Love, starring Ron Howard and Mickey Rourke, Marian Rose White, starring Katherine Ross and Valerie Perrine, the CBS series Cutter To Houston, starring Alec Baldwin, Found Money, starring Dick Van Dyke and Sid Caesar, Scorned And Swindled, starring Tuesday Weld, Florence Nightingale, and the Emmy Award-winning A Woman Called Golda, starring Ingrid Bergman for Operation Primetime.

-Flesh & Blood was executive produced by Abrams in 1979, starring Tom Berenger, Denzel Washington and John Cassavetes.
+In 1979, Abrams executive produced Flesh & Blood, starring Tom Berenger, Denzel Washington and John Cassavetes.
 The film is about a convict that takes up boxing in prison, which brings a new meaning to his life.
 Once out, his trainer motivates him to become a professional boxer.
 He cares about only two other things, his uncomfortably close mother and absent father.
 Cassavetes was nominated for an Emmy as an Outstanding Supporting Actor.

-Berlin Tunnel 21 was executive produced by Abrams in 1981.
+In 1981, Abrams executive produced Berlin Tunnel 21.
 The film starred Richard Thomas, Horst Buchholz, and José Ferrer.
 The film concerns American soldier and a German engineer who join forces in Berlin in 1961 to build a tunnel under the Berlin Wall to smuggle out refugees, including the soldier's East German girlfriend.

-Abrams formed Phoenix Entertainment Group with Gerald Isenberg in July 1985.
-In February 1989, Phoenix was acquired by The Hearst Corporation and initially renamed King Phoenix Entertainment.
+In July 1985, Abrams formed Phoenix Entertainment Group with Gerald Isenberg, with funding from Richard Cohen, who had funded Isenberg's previous company The Jozak Company since 1982 through the millionaire company GIT (hence the abbreviation earlier on ACI Production Services, which is short for Abrams, Cohen and Isenberg).
+The company was one of the major members of the King Features Entertainment-affiliated The Movie Alliance.
+In February 1989, Phoenix was acquired by The Hearst Corporation, who owned television syndicator, King Features Entertainment, and initially renamed King Phoenix Entertainment.
 It was later renamed Hearst Entertainment Productions, where Abrams served as co-chairman for eight years.

 In 1996, Abrams and Jennifer Alward of Morgan Hill Films formed Evolve Entertainment, folding Morgan Hill Films.
 They later parted ways in 1999.